-An associate’s degree in economics is perfect if you’re looking to lay a foundation for future study.
+An associate degree in economics is perfect if you’re looking to lay a foundation for future study.
 Though you won’t finish this degree and land a six figure job, your program will cover the basics.
-You will study the two pillars of modern economics — macro- and microeconomics — as well as skill-based subjects such as applied math classes, and some introductory business courses.
-Typically a 60-credit or two-year engagement, the associate’s degree will help prepare you for entry level work in banking or the accounts receivable department of a large firm.
-Though you can access a similar educational program through a Certificate programs, even certificates from accredited schools are often considered unaccredited.
-While an associate degree will cost you more, you’ll also generally get more value from the proposition.
-It should also put you in a stronger position to transfer your credits into a four-year program.
+You will study the two pillars of modern economics — macro– and micro–economics — as well as skill–based subjects such as applied math classes, and some introductory business courses.
+Typically, a 60–credit or two–year engagement, the associate degree will help prepare you for entry level work in banking or the accounts receivable department of a large firm.
+Though you can access a similar educational program through a certificate program, even certificates from accredited schools are often considered unaccredited.
+While an associate degree will cost you more, you’ll also generally get more value from the undertaking.
+It should also put you in a stronger position to transfer your credits into a four–year economics program.

 - Business Calculus

 - Estate Planning